M-o-a-T/moat-victron/INSTALL.md

 ### install the LiFePo4wered daemon

+If you're using an external Raspberry Pi, you might wonder what to power it from so that the system can do a cold start from battery if necessary.

+The solution is a LiFePo4wered.com hat with its own battery cell.
+This add-on accepts 12V power, so you can feed it from the MoaT BMS board.

+The LiFePo4wered hat requires a daemon that tells it that the Pi is still alive, otherwise it will shut down.
+(You can configure it to power-cycle the Pi instead.)

 `git clone http://git.extern.smurf.noris.de/lifepo4wered.git/ ~/lifepo4`
 `cd ~/lifepo4`
 `make USE_SYSTEMD=0 PREFIX=/usr BUS=1 user-install`

-Now shut down the Raspberry Pi, install the LiFePo4wered hat, remove the Pi's power supply, and hold the hat's button until it powers on.
-The greed LED should stop flashing eventually.
+Now power down the Raspberry Pi, install the LiFePo4wered hat, remove the Pi's power supply, and hold the hat's button until your Pi powers on.
+The hat's green LED should stop flashing eventually.

 ### setup the MoaT BMS